The modern and fun way to program.

 }

-This code will print Hello, world!
+This code will print Hello, world! if the input is hello, while will

-is prompted (if the input is different, it will be ignored).
+end when exit is prompted (if the input is different, it will be ignored).

-can be used in switch
+break and switchbreak can be used in switches, too.

 Try the following code inputting different values and see what happens: